The Truth About HIIT For Weight Loss

 Compare this to steady state cardio, where you will feel back to normal within a few minutes.

-But does that mean HIIT is better for fat loss?
+Is HIIT better for fat loss?

 This 2015 study compared the EPOC generated by HIIT, steady state cardio, and regular weight training sessions.